lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 Having to fit these projects in a structure which didn't conceive their existence was adding unnecessary mental burden.

 1. There is not an obvious way to archive older files.
-If I have a project in `10.01 Project A`, then it will stay there on top of my list when the project is done.
+If I have a project in `10.01 Project A`, then it will stay there on top of my list once done.
 There are [workarounds](https://johnnydecimal.com/concepts/exceptions-to-the-rules/), but they involve too much manual reorganization.

 1. In defining a Johnny Decimal structure there is an implicit choice about how prominent each thing should be.